top of page

 Once you have your piles sorted, that's where Cardkive comes in.

 Cardkive is a concierge service that turns your physical greeting cards into a beautifully designed memory book.
-Just fill the Cardkive box with your cards and paper mementos.
-Ship it back, and their team professionally photographs everything and lays out your book.
-You review, approve, and receive a hardcover keepsake you'll actually want on your shelf.
+Just fill the Cardkive box with your cards and paper keepsakes.
+Ship it back with the prepaid label, and the Cardkive team professionally photographs everything and lays out your card book page by page.
+You review, approve, and receive a hardcover memory book you'll actually want on your shelf.

-Imagine - wedding cards, Baby shower cards, a decade of birthday cards from your parents!
-Sympathy cards you couldn't bear to throw away, all in a sleek keepsake book instead of forgotten boxes.
+Imagine: wedding cards, baby shower cards, a decade of birthday cards from your parents.
+Sympathy cards you couldn't bring yourself to throw away.
+Holiday cards from friends whose kids have grown up alongside yours.
+All of it in a sleek memory book instead of forgotten card boxes.
 The original cards?
 Most people are happy to let them go once they see the finished book.
+That's decluttering with dignity, keeping everything that matters without the mess.

 This Year Make Spring Cleaning A Breeze with Cardkive